Banca Commerciale Italiana Trust Co.

 In 1929 BCI established two more subsidiaries, Banca Commerciale Italiana Trust Co. of Boston (est. 15 January 1929), and Banca Commerciale Italiana Trust Co. of Philadelphia.
+When BCIT opened in Philadelphia it was the only foreign bank in that city.
+In the 1930s it became a member of the Federal Deposit Insurance Corporation.

+In 1933 the Italian immigrant bank Banca Stabile merged into the Banca Commerciale Italiana Trust Co.

 In 1933, Adolfo Rossi of BCI traveled to New York to implement a reorganization of BCI's operations in North America.
 In late 1934 the bank received US$15,000 in gold from South American mines.
 The producers apparently found it profitable to ship the gold to New York to sell it to the US Government.

 In 1937 BCI liquidated the Boston operation.
 In 1938 it closed the Philadelphia operation after selling the business to Liberty Title & Trust Co.

 In February 1939, BCI liquidated BCITNY and transferred its assets to Manufacturers Trust Co. of New York.
-Two years later, after the US declared war on Italy on 11 December 1941, the United States Federal Reserve sequestrated and liquidated the assets of BCI's branch in the US.
+Two years later, after the US declared war on Italy on 11 December 1941, the United States Federal Reserve sequestrated and liquidated the assets of BCI's agency in the US.
 BCI would not return to New York until 6 March 1969 when it opened a branch there.